F.A.Q.

 How to keep your computer clean.

 Your computer has many mechanical parts that need to be kept reasonably cool and clean.
-If you look at the back of your computer you will find an covered (grated) opening which will typically be the vent for a fan located inside the computer.
-While you are back there check for an accumulation of dust bunnies and hair - you will want to clean this mess up.
+If you look at the back of your computer you will find a vent opening which will typically be for a fan located inside the computer.
+While you are back there check for an accumulation of dust bunnies and hair - you will want to clean this up.
 For safety and practical purposes we strongly suggest that the user unplug the computers power cord AND telephone or internet cord before dusting, vacuuming, or generally cleaning any parts of the computer.
 Static electrical shock is the biggest concern here but of course liquid and electricity don’t play well either.
+Touch the metal frame or otherwise ground yourself to release any static electricity you possess BEFORE you start cleaning the inside of the computer.
+The spark you generate crossing the carpet with your socks on might be all it takes to stop your computer from working properly.

 For those of you who feel compelled to clean the inside of the computer, we recommend unplugging both the power source and the internet connection.
 You may find it necessary to unplug all the connections from some computers.
 Every computer maker’s case is a bit different so it might take some effort to get the case off.
 Once the case is off we recommend the use of canned air only - follow the instructions that come on the can!
-A vacuum might create static electricity, some (specialized) manufactures put a special adapter on the end of the nozzle - if you have a specially made vacuum for cleaning computers make sure to follow their instructions.
+A vacuum will create static electricity.
+If you have a specially made vacuum for cleaning computers make sure to follow their instructions.

-CD’s, and DVD’s should be cleaned with warm water and if really dirty very mild soap - towel dry thoroughly before use, paper will scratch both.
+CD’s, and DVD’s should be cleaned with warm water and if really dirty very mild soap - towel dry thoroughly before use, paper will scratch these discs.

-We are often asked, “Where do I go for help in using my computer?”
-The cheapest answer is to have the user turn on their computer and hit the “F1” key at the top left side of their keyboard and explore the “Help” window that comes up.
+We are often asked, “Where do I go for help when using my computer?”
+The cheapest answer is to click the “F1” key at the top left side of their keyboard and explore the “Help” window that comes up.
+We offer basic training courses.

 Much of what we are about here at ACK is education.
 Your computer does not have to be a mystery!